 If we cut back on the amount of cannabis being consumed, we may find that the results are much better, our youth avoid recreational opiates and other hard drugs, and the death rate continues to decrease as caused by drugs of all types.
 (The death rate from death by drugs of all types has slightly decreased in the USA lately.
 But we're still one of the worst countries in the world in this category, especially for women where we are the worst.)

 Repression of cannabis during the period 1967-1972 more or less, especially in the military, helped create a heroin epidemic since heroin and other hard drugs are easier to conceal and smuggle than illicit cannabis.
 Let's not continue repeating that mistake.

-As the world's leading superpower militarily, the USA thus seems to be cursed with the "soldier's disease", opiate addiction, more than nearly all other countries on earth.
+As the world's leading superpower militarily, the USA thus seems to be cursed with the soldiers' disease, aka, opium addiction, more than nearly all other countries on earth.
 But not all victims are soldiers, especially for the female victims.
 This is such a shocking statistic.

 In the town where I currently live, there's actually a special 420 Cafe especially for veterans of the armed forces to share and congregate in the usage of medical cannabis.
 So there are some commonsense solutions being implemented here in the USA that should be steering our military veterans away from hard drugs.
 This is good.
 This same cafe in a different location was once more accessible to regular civilians back a few years ago, but that ended.

 We also should distinguish between "addiction" and "insubordination" in this context.
 Anyone who is not an adult may be coerced by parental authorities to stop using various substances in certain contexts.
 The state and federal courts will have to decide who is in control of minors in this context.
 But those 18-21 are not minors.